cpmech/rcomps/README.md

 * `RcModalYesNo` -- shows a modal box, with buttons yes/no
 * `RcPopup` -- shows "popup" modal boxes, for different uses (message, error, is-loading, progress)
 * `RcProgressBar` -- shows a progress bar in a container
+* `RcReadyOrErrorPopup` -- shows a "popup" modal with a spinner, if not ready, or with an error message, if any
 * `RcSpinAndMsgCircle` -- shows a spinning cirlce and a message
 * `RcSpinAndMsgDots` -- shows spinning dots and a message
 * `RcSpinnerPage` -- shows a spinning circle in the middle of the page